j-info/ctfsite/walkthroughs/2022-02-16 - Chocolate Factory.md

 No luck, the program errors out and I was careful to copy and paste the key.
 I try and run it on my home system as well and it also errors out.
 What's strange is that pasting the exact same key into the **TryHackMe** website works fine and it accepts it as the correct answer.
 Oh well.
 Let's find a work around.

 I do a quick online search for **fernet decrypt** and run across [**this decoder**](https://asecuritysite.com/encryption/ferdecode).
-I manually type in the token (which is the encrypted_mess variable in the python program) and then add the key and it decodes it no problem giving us the answer to the final objective: **Enter the root flag**
+I manually type in the token (which is the encrypted_mess variable in the python program) and then add the key and it decodes it no problem giving us the answer to the final objective: **Enter the root flag**.

 <br>